beefytech/Beef_website/beef-lang.org/content/language-guide/basics.md

 Beef supports multiple compiler backends, including LLVM and a custom "enhanced debug" (Og+) backend which performs some code optimizations which do not adversely impact debuggability and has some improvements in emitted debug information over LLVM.

-Multiple linkers are supported, including system linkers and the LLVM linker which can be used for link-time optimimied builds (LLVM LTO/ThinLTO).
+Multiple linkers are supported, including system linkers and the LLVM linker which can be used for link-time optimised builds (LLVM LTO/ThinLTO).